webguru103/smooch-docs/source/includes/_localization.md

 See how to support more languages in [Adding more languages](#adding-more-languages)

 <aside class="warning">
 Localization is subject to caching.
-If you can't see your changes, cleaning your project, resetting the simulator, deleting your app from your test devices are good mesures.
+If you can't see your changes, cleaning your project, resetting the simulator, deleting your app from your test devices are good measures.
 </aside>

 ## Adding more languages